dimitri/pgloader/pgloader.1.md

 	  - *schema only*

-	    When this option is listed pgloader will refrain from migrating the data over.
+	    When this option is listed pgloader refrains from migrating the data over.
 Note that the schema in this context includes the indexes when the option *create indexes* has been listed.

+	  - *data-only*

+	    When this option is listed pgloader only issues the `COPY` statements, without doing any other processing.

   - *SET*